tiago-aguiar-moreira/Bogus.CLI/README.md

 ## Arguments

 The arguments you pass on the command line are for the invoked command.
-For example, when you run bogus `dataset name.FullName --count 50`, the argument name.FullName indicates the type of data that will be generated.
+For example, when you run bogus `dataset name.fullName --count 50`, the argument name.FullName indicates the type of data that will be generated.

 ## Options

 The options you pass on the command line are options for the invoked command.
-For example, when you run `bogus dataset name.FullName --count 50`, the option `count` indicates the number of records that will be generated.
+For example, when you run `bogus dataset name.fullName --count 50`, the option `count` indicates the number of records that will be generated.

 # Available commands